About Agspand’s Feedchar™

 Mix 5 mL to 15 mL (1–3 tsp.) of Agspand’s Feedchar™ with feed per day.

 For a small-to-medium herd/flock in a shared area of up to 40 animals, simply spread 1 to 10 litres of Agspand’s Feedchar™ in a closed-ended plastic trough or container.
 Like horses, these animals too will nibble, peck or lick the Feedchar as they need it.

 DOGS, CATS and PETS

-Mix 3 to 5 mL (half to one flat teaspoon) of Agspand’s Feedchar™ through 1 kilogram dry biscuits/kibbles/feed (it will coat over the feed).
+Shake 3 mL or half a FLAT teaspoon of Agspand’s Feedchar™ through 1 kilogram dry biscuits/kibbles/feed, to coat evenly over the feed.
 Or a very tiny sprinkle across their dinner, every day, or second day.